Height: 25 feet

 Edible Qualities

-Early Gold Pear is a medium-sized tree that is typically grown for its edible qualities.
+Early Gold Pear is a medium-sized tree that is commonly grown for its edible qualities.
 It produces chartreuse oblong pears (which are botanically known as 'pomes') with hints of gold and white flesh which are usually ready for picking in early fall.
 The pears have a sweet taste and a crisp texture.

 The pears are most often used in the following ways: